 - Blender – essential for a smooth green soup.
 Countertop and hand blenders will both do the job.

 - Food processor - for pureeing the cottage cheese.
 You can also use a blender for this but a food processor is best for achieving smoothness.

 - Lemon zester or fine grater - to extract the lemon zest from the lemon and bring an additional citrusy flavour when serving.

 How to eat Zesty Green Soup:

-I normally eat this soup for lunch with a couple of slices of toasted bread.
+I normally eat this soup for lunch with a couple of slices of toasted bread and a few shortcrust pastry cheese straws also go nicely.
 Zesty green soup also makes an excellent starter that houseguests are bound to love.

 You can also serve Zesty Green Soup with some toasted nuts or seeds.